-Site ID 1: Silverado Plaza , 25542 Jeron imo Road Assessor's Parcel Number(s) 809-311-16 Lot Consolidation N.A.
-Single Parcel Original Zoning/Zoning Approved for RHNA Commercial Highway (CH) / RPD 50 Size 1.5 Acres (entire site is developable, per Related Company feasibility study) Company Maximum Density/ Realistic Density 50 du/acre / 42 d u/acre (assum nes 85% of RPD 5 0) Maximum Potential Unit Capacity/Realistic Capacity 75 / 63 (assumes 85% of RPD 5 0) Property Owner/Developer Interest The City has received developer redevelopment interest re this site.
-TCAC Site Amenity Score 18 (High score - good proximity to transit, public parks, grocery stores, public schools, medical facilities, pharmacies).
-TCAC limits Site Amenity points to 15.
-Site Identified in Previous Housing Element No. Rezoned prior to statutory deadline of October 15, 2021.
+Site ID 1: Silverado Plaza a, 25542 Jeroni imo Road Assessor's Parcel Number(s) 809-311-16 Lot Consolidation N.A.
+Single Parcel Original Zoning/Zoning Approved for RHNA Commercial High way (CH) / RP C 50 Size 1.5 Acres (entire feasibility study) site is developa able, per Related Company Maximum Density/ Realistic Density 50 du/acre / 42 d u/acre (assum es 85% of RPD 5 0) Maximum Potential Unit Capacity/Realistic Capacity /5 / 63 (assumes 85% of RPD 50) Property Owner/Developer Interest site.
+TCAC Site Amenity Score limits Site Amenity points to 15.
+Site Identified in Previous Housing Element T Site Description and Factors Supporting Development No. Rezoned prior to statutory deadline of October 15, 2021.
 Considered new site not subject to by-right development.
-Site Description and Factors Supporting Development No. Rezoned prior to statutory deadline of October 15, 2021.
-Considered new site not subject to by-right development.
 Built 1977, with little to no site improvement since then; Center is old and outdated, with a history of non-finaled building permits and/or non-permitted work.
 City has received reports of safety issues.
 Commercial space on second floor of one of the two buildings has been vacant for more than a year (approximately 2,300 sq.ft out of a total of 16,148 sq. ft, or 14%), and has not had improvements since 2003.
 The lack of improvement has deterred potential lessees due to the potential financial burden of bringing the space into compliance with building & safety codes in order to obtain a certificate of occupancy.
-Currently occupied by businesses that are relocatable or marginal: Jiu Jitsu studio, small café, dental office, massage parlor, pet grooming, a restaurant, and a hair salon.
-Improvement:Land AV Ratio of 0.66 (Under 1.0 indicates underutilization); Close to major employers, including Amazon, Target, Saddleback Community College.
-Infrastructure in place.
-Site is under-utilized: prior to rezoning, the site had a FAR of 0.75, which would have allowed up to 49,005 square feet, but the site is developed at an FAR of 0.28, with only 18,572 square feet.
-The City has not received any interest to redevelop or add Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 20 11 11 21
+Currently occupied by businesses that Potential Income Distribution of Units Extremely/Very Low Low Moderate Above Moderate 20 11 11 21